Refugee count tops 1 million; Russians besiege Ukraine ports

 With fighting going on on multiple fronts across the country, Britain’s Defense Ministry said Mariupol, a large city on the Azov Sea, was encircled by Russian forces, while the status of another vital port, Kherson, a Black Sea shipbuilding city of 280,000, remained unclear.

 Russian President Vladimir Putin’s forces claimed to have taken complete control of Kherson, which would make it the biggest city to fall yet in the invasion.
-But a senior U.S. defense official disputed that.
+A senior U.S. defense official disputed that.

 “Our view is that Kherson is very much a contested city,” the official said, speaking on condition of anonymity.